graphcore/poplibs/README.md

 Please see the Getting Started guide available at https://www.graphcore.ai/developer for details.

 The Poplar SDK version must match the version specified in the name of the PopLibs branch.
-For example, `release-1.2` requires Poplar SDK 1.2.x.
+For example, `release-1.3` requires Poplar SDK 1.3.x.

+These instructions are for Poplar SDK 1.3 and later.

 ### CMake Version 3.12.0 or later